datanav/docs/key-benefits.rst

 	#.
 Reduces the number of integrations by up to 90%
 	#.
 Simplifies each integration by never having to modify any source systems or do any data modeling before adding source data.
 	#.
 Supports continuously evolving global properties in the multi-schema datastore, so that canonical models can emerge over time, and any standardized data model can be implemented independently and be stored in a single object

-* Increased flexibility and cost savings related to changes and sunsetting of LOB systems